Dual Encoding for Video Retrieval by Text: Hybrid Space Learning

 \subsection{Learning a Concept Space}

 As multiple concepts can be used simultaneously to describe a specific video or sentence, learning a concept space can be naturally formulated as a multi-label classification problem.

 \textbf{Network}.
+Suppose the size of the concept vocabulary is $K$.
 In order to project $\phi(v)$ and $\phi(s)$ into a $K$-dimensional concept space, we adopt a network similar to the network used for latent space learning.
 That is,

-Note that different from Eq. \ref{eq:latent-network}, here we additionally use the sigmoid activation $\sigma$ to produce probabilistic output.
-For a specific concept indexed by $i=1,\ldots,K$, $g(v)_i$ indicates the probability of the concept being relevant with respect to the video $v$.
+Note that different from Eq. \ref{eq:latent-network}, we additionally use a sigmoid activation $\sigma$ to produce probabilistic output.
+For a specific concept indexed by $i=1,\ldots,K$, we use $g(v)_i$ to denote the probability of the concept being relevant with respect to the video $v$.
 In a similar vein we define $g(s)_i$.

 Consider the absolute scale of elements in the concept vectors matters, cosine similarity which mainly considers the direction of feature vectors is suboptimal to measure similarities between concept vectors.
 Viewing the two concept vectors $g(v)$ and $g(s)$ as (unnormalized) histograms, we use generalized Jaccard similarity to compute the video-text similarity $sim_{con}(v,s)$ in the concept space, \ie